 St. James the Less is one of five churches working together in the South Hams as the Modbury Team Ministry.
-The Team Leader is the Revd.
-Neil Barker, who is based at Modbury, 01548 830260, and Michael Tagent, Lay Reader is based at Ringmore, 01548 810520.
+The Team Leader is Currently vacant.
+Michael Tagent, Lay Reader is based at Ringmore, 01548 810520.
 The following links is available: www.modburyteam.org

 Contact details for Kingston are as follows: Churchwardens: Prof.Brian Alloway email@example.com Robert Beard firstname.lastname@example.org

 Services take place on the first four Sunday’s of the month at 9.30, the fith Sunday is a tem service.

 History of the Church.
 Part of a royal manor in the 9th century, Kingston was a daughter Church of Ermington until the 20th century.
 Consecrated for baptisms, marriages and all sacramental rites, it was not until the beginning of the 15th century that burials were permitted.
 Approval for this was granted after the parishioners had complained to the Bishop of Exeter that they had to carry the bodies for internment to Ermington ‘’with great inconvenience’’.
 In 1934 Kingston became a daughter church of Ringmore.
 In 2005 the parish of Ringmore with Kingston was divided into two separate District Church Councils by means of a scheme under the Church Representation Rules.
 The new Parish of Kingston came into being on May 1st 2013 and St James the Less became a Parish Church after approximately 600 years.